 Annjeanette Wiese (Ph.D., Comparative Literature) is Associate Chair and Director of Undergraduate Studies of the Humanities Program at the University of Colorado, Boulder.
-She has published articles on experimental fiction and narrative in College Literature, Journal of Narrative Theory, Prose Studies, Frontiers of Narrative Studies, and Narrative (forthcoming Oct.
-2021).
-Her book Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction will be published Oct.
-1, 2021 as a part of the University of Nebraska Press’s Frontiers of Narrative Series.
+She has published articles on experimental fiction and narrative in College Literature, Journal of Narrative Theory, Prose Studies, Frontiers of Narrative Studies, and Narrative.
+Her book Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction (2021) was published as a part of the University of Nebraska Press’s Frontiers of Narrative Series.
 She is currently working on a project in which she explores the narratological lessons we can learn from experimental or unnatural narrative.

 - HUMN 1110/1120: Introduction to Humanities (previously 1010/1020)

 - HUMN 2000: Methods and Approaches to Humanities

 - Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction (2021, University of Nebraska Press).

 - “Replacing Omniscience: Superior Knowledge and Narratorial Access,” Narrative 29.3 (2021): 321-38.

 - “Who Says?
 Problematic Narration in Paul Auster’s City of Glass.”
 Special issue, “Experimental Literature and Narrative Theory,” ed.
 Brian Richardson.
 Frontiers of Narrative Studies 3.2 (2017): 304-318.

 - “Telling What Is True: Truthiness and Fictional Truths in Hybrid (Non)Fiction.”
 Prose Studies 37.1 (2015): 66-82.
 View article.